FadlullahLanre/Todo-List-App-Api/README.md

 - `/api/v1/users/logout`: logs out a user(protected route).
 - `/api/v1/users/forgotPassword`: to get reset password url.
 - `/api/v1/users/resetPassword/:token`: to reset password.
+- `/api/v1/users/updateMe` : to update a user profile.
+- `/api/v1/users/updatePassword` : to change a user's password
 - `/api/v1/users/confirmEmail/:token`: to confirm email after signup.
 - `/api/v1/tasks/`: to get all tasks or create a new task
 - `/api/v1/tasks/:id`: to get a single task, delete a single task or update a single task